vechain/thor-e2e-tests/README.md

 yarn test -t <group/test>

-yarn test -t "opcodes" # Example for the opcodes group (@group) yarn test -t "should give the correct output for opcode: ADDRESS" # Example for that specific test (first parameter at it.e2eTest)
+yarn test -t "opcodes" # Example for the opcodes group (@group) yarn test test/evm/individual-opcodes.test.js -t 'should give the correct output for opcode: ADDRESS' # Example for that specific test (first parameter at it.e2eTest)
 ```

 ### Custom solo url